ibnuda/fpmortals/manuscript/complete.md

 #### `JsEncoder` and `JsDecoder`

-`scalaz-deriving` does not provide access to field names so it is not possible to write a JSON encoder or decoder.

 `scalaz-deriving` tidak menyediakan akses ke nama bidang.
 Jadi tidak memungkinkan untuk menulis penyandi dan pembaca sandi JSON.

-A> An earlier version of `scalaz-deriving` supported field names but it was clear A> that there was no advantage over using Magnolia, so the support was dropped to A> remain focused on typeclasses with lawful `Alt` and `Decidable`.
-A>
 A> Versi awal dari `scalaz-deriving` mendukung pembacaan nama bidang, namun tetap A> saja tidak ada keuntungan yang didapat bila dibandingkan bila menggunakan Magnolia.
 A> Jadi, dukungan dihapus agar tetap fokus pada kelas tipe `Alt` dan `Decidable`